smiclea/brackets-http-server/README.md

 brackets-http-server
 ====================

-Launches an http-server module (http://127.0.0.1:8989) at project root (if not already launched) and opens the selected file in a new browser tab.
+Launches an http-server module (http://127.0.0.1:8989) at project root and opens the selected file in a new browser tab.
 The server closes when closing Brackets.

-Changing projects is supported and causes the server to simply relaunch at the new project's root.

-This is useful if you don't use Brackets' Live Preview, i.e. Live Preview, because of its features, starts way slower and always opens a new browser window.

 You can now also set a html file as a startup for a project, just right click the file and select 'Set file as startup for HTTP Server'.
-With this, every time you start the server for that project, the startup file will always open.
+With this, every time you start the server for that project, the startup file will always open, except if an html file is selected.
 To remove a file as startup, right click the file and select 'Remove file as startup for HTTP Server'.
 Setting a file as startup removes the previous.

 <b>Changelog</b>